fybrik/fybrik/website/content/docs/overview/architecture/index.md

 {{< bullet n=8 >}} Processing jobs for preparing the environment for the application are running.
 The figure shows an example of creating an implicit copy job to copy data from PostgresSQL to Ceph.

 {{< bullet n=9 >}} The application reads from and writes data to whitelisted targets.
 Requests are handled by `M4DModule` instances.
 The application can not interact with non-whitelisted targets.

+### Control Plane Security

+The traffic between the pilot and the connectors is secured by lavergaing Istio security features:
+- Istio authentication policy enables mutual TLS between the pilot and the connectors.
+- Istio authorization policies control the ingress traffic of the connectors.